 Jane Fonda’s Battle With Breast Cancer

-The actress revealed in 2010 that she experienced a breast cancer scare after doctors discovered a small, non-invasive tumor.
+The Academy Award winner revealed in 2010 that she experienced a breast cancer scare after doctors discovered a small, non-invasive tumor.
 Fonda underwent a procedure at the time, and her representative declared her “cancer-free.”
 In 2016, Fonda had a mastectomy before the Golden Globe Awards.

 However, Fonda’s battle with cancer didn’t stop there.
 In 2018, while speaking to The Today Show, Fonda addressed bandages on her face by explaining she had a cancer taken away from her lip.